Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 support.

 QVVS Transforms leverage the same `TransformUsageFlags` system during baking to compute the correct components to apply.
+But the runtime representation is very different.
+QVVS Transforms is an always up-to-date transform system, meaning that every modification is immediately propagated through the hierarchy.
-They also use a `Parent` component for parenting, and a cached `Child` buffer.
-However, when writing transforms, you always want to use `TransformAspect`, because it keeps local and world transforms in-sync.
+Therefore, when writing transforms, you always want to use `TransformAspect`, because it keeps local and world transforms in-sync.

 Early experimental NetCode support for QVVS Transforms was added in 0.11.0, and slightly improved for 0.12.0.
 However, development will likely not continue due